contrast-zone/t-rewriter.js/intermezzo.md

         (ELEMENTARY <...incoming term...> <...outgoing term...>)
     )

 serve to assign a domain range to an identifier, and more importantly, to mark the identifier equal within incoming and outgoing terms.
 In the previous example we have two such rules, one for each job.
-Of course, there may be examples with more than one identifier, accordingly repeating the `(DOMAIN ...)` expressions under the `(IDENTIFY ...)` expression.
+Of course, there may be examples with more than one identifier, accordingly adding a new `(DOMAIN ...)` expression for each identifier under the `(IDENTIFY ...)` expression.

 #### 2.2.3. deep composite rules